Comparative Medical Aid Quotes

 - Range of cover: Opting for a medical aid scheme rather than an insurance company will give you access to a wider range of benefits as seen above.
 Take advantage of the great hospital plans of schemes like Genesis and Discovery and enjoy more bang for your buck.

 - Expectant mothers: It is critical for you to sign up to a medical scheme as early as possible if you plan on starting a family.
 This is to ensure you enjoy the full benefits of healthcare before and after the birth of the child.
-These benefits can only be enjoyed after a 12-month waiting period.
-However, if you sign up in the course of the pregnancy, medical care for the child after birth while in hospital will still be covered.
+These benefits kick in after a 12-month waiting period.
+However, if you sign up in the course of the pregnancy, you will have cover for medical care for the child after birth while in hospital.

 - Deals for coastal residents: If you live near the coast you are entitled to certain deals as you are regarded as healthier than South Africans from other parts.
 Find out from the medical cover provider what they are and claim them.